aosabook/500lines/template-engine/chapter.md

 how data is formatted is lost in the Python code.
 In order to modify the HTML page, our front-end designer would need to be able to edit Python code to make HTML changes.
-Imagine what the code would look like if the page were ten (or one hundred!) times more complicated; it would quickly become unworkable.
+Imagine what the code would look like if the page were ten (or one hundred) times more complicated; it would quickly become unworkable.

 ## Templates

-The better way to produce HTML pages is with templates.
-The HTML page is authored as a template, meaning that the file is mostly static HTML, with dynamic pieces embedded in it with special notation.
+The better way to produce HTML pages is with *templates*.
+The HTML page is authored as a template, meaning that the file is mostly static HTML, with dynamic pieces embedded in it using special notation.
 Our toy page above could look like this as a template:

 ```